-Tests frequently used to diagnose arrhythmias include:
+Tests frequently used to diagnose arrhythmias and AFib include:

 - Electrocardiogram (EKG, ECG), a recording of electrical activity in the heart.
 We perform thousands of electrocardiography procedures each year.
 Sometimes a device is used to obtain a specialized electrocardiogram, including: